Robert Reed, Baron Reed of Allermuir: Legal career

 On 20 December 2011, it was announced that Reed would replace the late Lord Rodger of Earlsferry as a Justice of the Supreme Court of the United Kingdom.
 He was sworn in on 6 February 2012.

 Lord Reed was Convener of the Children in Scotland Board from February 2006–March 2012.

 On 31 May 2017, he assumed office as a Non-Permanent Judge of the Court of Final Appeal of Hong Kong.
 On 30 March 2022, he tendered his resignation as a Hong Kong judge, citing concerns about the national security law.

 Reed was appointed Deputy President of the Supreme Court of the United Kingdom in May 2018, succeeding Lord Mance on his retirement.
 He was sworn into the new position on 6 June 2018.

 On 25 January 2019, he was made an Honorary Fellow of The Academy of Experts in recognition of his contribution and work for Expert Witnesses.

 On 24 July 2019, the Queen declared her intention to appoint him President of the Supreme Court of the United Kingdom and to raise him to the peerage.
-He succeeded Baroness Hale of Richmond as President on 11 January 2020 on her retirement and on the same day was created Baron Reed of Allermuir, of Sundridge Park in the London Borough of Bromley.
+He succeeded Baroness Hale of Richmond as President on 11 January 2020 on her retirement and on the same day was created a life peer as Baron Reed of Allermuir, of Sundridge Park in the London Borough of Bromley.
 He was sworn in as president on 13 January and introduced to the House of Lords on 16 January.

-Writing for the UK Constitutional Law Association, Lewis Graham of the University of Oxford examined the empirical evidence relating to judgements of the Supreme Court under Reed up to April 2020, and found that it has been "more conservative when it comes to public law" compared to previous years.
+Writing for the UK Constitutional Law Association, Lewis Graham of the University of Oxford examined the empirical evidence relating to judgements of the Supreme Court under Reed up to April 2022, and found that it has been "more conservative when it comes to public law" compared to previous years.